jupyterlab/jupyterlab-latex/README.md

 ## Usage

-To use, right-click on a `.tex` document within JupyterLab, and select `Show LaTeX Preview`:
+To use, right-click on an open `.tex` document within JupyterLab, and select `Show LaTeX Preview`:
 ![preview](images/show_preview.png)
 This will compile the `.tex` file and open the rendered PDF document.
 Subsequent saves of the file will automatically update the PDF.